cacahuaxochitl.

 Attestations from sources in English:

 "The cacahoaxóchitl or cacaoatl flower is an herb that has heart-shaped leaves, stems a span long, purple flowers and thick, fibrous roots.
-The root is sweet, with a trace of bitterness, enought to make it hot.
+The root is sweet, with a trace of bitterness, enough to make it hot.
 Half an ounce powdered and taken, cures dysentery.
 (It grows in Yancuitlan, in Upper Mixteca.)"